aganm/yarnspin/docs/programmer.md

 ### The files

 When you open up the engine source folder, you'll find a set of folders and files.
-Here follows a quick overview of what each file contains.
+Here follows an overview of what each file contains.

 First the libs files: